 Note: A 30-day free trial version is available and allows you to properly test all the tools before making a final decision.

-Now, I realize that not everyone is familiar with DxO or the Nik Collection.
-So let’s first take a quick look at what this software actually is.
+I realize that not everyone is familiar with DxO or the Nik Collection.
+So, let’s first take a quick look at what this software actually is.

-The Nik Collection consists of eight photo editing tools that can be used as plugins through Adobe Lightroom, Adobe Photoshop, Adobe Elements, DxO PhotoLab, Serif Affinity, or as standalone editing tools.
+The Nik Collection consists of seven photo editing tools that can be used as plugins for Adobe Lightroom, Adobe Photoshop, Adobe Elements, DxO PhotoLab, and Serif Affinity or as standalone editing tools.

-Every tool has its own unique purpose and you’ll quickly find which fit into your workflow and which don’t.
+Every tool has a unique purpose, and you’ll quickly find which fit into your workflow and which don’t.

 Both beginning and advanced photographers will find the different plugins useful.
 The collection includes everything from basic one-click filters to advanced adjustments and precise masking techniques.
 All are built with the same advanced technology.